 My mental and physical state quickly deteriorated.
 I was sent for a series of CT scans revealing a skull fracture and multiple subdural and epidural hematoma that were increasing in size, quickly becoming life threatening.
 The doctors performed an emergency craniotomy and craniectomy within a few hours.
 I spent 7 days in the ICU, have absolutely zero memory of my fall or the first 5 days that followed, and only extremely vague memories of the 5 days after that.
 In my later conversations with many doctors and family it became increasingly clear that I may be living with deficits for the rest of my life or dead if I were not in the ER when I fell or if I was not in excellent physical condition from my running and other workouts.
 I am a 4x marathoner, 4x half marathoner, and running coach who ran 5-6 days per week before my injury.

 Fast forward about 5 months to December 2021.
 Life was increasingly challenging.
 My headaches were persistent, pervasive, and each one more debilitating than the last.
 I started to feel like things were getting worse, not better.
 My short-term disability benefits were due to run out in a few weeks, I had a full-blown panic attack, and insurance stopped covering my PT sessions.
-Amidst the chaos of recovering from my brain surgery and injury, I was completing my masters degree in Sport Science with a concentration in exercise physiology.
-As a future Exercise Physiologist, I recognized the importance of working with one because my symptoms continued to limit my physical activity, so I took myself to HSS for a fitness assessment and to work with Jason Machowsky at the Tisch Sports Performance Center.
+Amidst the chaos of recovering from my brain surgery and injury, I was completing my master's degree in Sport Science with a concentration in exercise physiology.
+I recognized the importance of working with an Exercise Physiologist because I wanted to be one and my symptoms continued to limit my physical activity, so I took myself to HSS for a fitness assessment and to work with Jason Machowsky at the Tisch Sports Performance Center.

 Upon arrival for my fitness assessment I walked to the locker room and saw a sign that read “Concussion Clinic”.
 I thought, “I think I still have a concussion, and no one’s told me there are concussion clinics.”
 Most of my doctors had taken a “wait and see” approach predicting years for a recovery.
 While waiting for my appointment to begin, I googled “HSS Concussion Clinic” and quickly became enthralled with the idea that there was more help for me.
 I read Dr. Shetty’s credentials and bio, flipped through patient stories, and quickly sent an email to the email address available on the clinic’s website.
 As quickly as I sent the email, I received a call from the clinic to send over my medical records for the team to evaluate my case.